jamiejamiebobamie/pegaFlashcards/notes_copy.md

 	exceptions
 	events that impact your application
-	provide valuable insight into their cause an appender:
+	provide valuable insight into their cause
-	manages each log
+An appender manages what?
+	Each log and determines what?
-	determines the type of events written to the log file where is the appender configuration stored
+	The type of events written to the log file.
+Where is the appender configuration stored?
-	the prlog4j2.xml file, used for the entire node. logs can be found where
+	In the prlog4j2.xml file, used for the entire node.
+Logs can be found where
-	In Dev Studio, from the Configure > System > Operations landing page what are the different types of logs:
+	In Dev Studio, from the Configure > System > Operations landing page.
+What are the different types of logs?
 	PEGA log
 	ALERT log
 	ALERTSECURITY log